Join

 General Manager for Ayrshire & Arran

-As well as funding from the Trust, support for these developments has come from players of the People’s Postcode Lottery, the Friends of Culzean, and Ayrshire LEADER.
+As well as funding from the Trust, support for these developments has come from funding raised by players of the People’s Postcode Lottery, awarded through the Postcode Earth Trust; the Friends of Culzean; and Ayrshire LEADER.
 Clara Govier, Head of Charities at People’s Postcode Lottery, is delighted: ‘It’s fantastic that players have been able to support the development of this great new facility.
 I hope that a number of our players get the opportunity to make it along to the trails at Culzean and see first-hand the impact their funding is making.’

 This £2.5 million project is one of the National Trust for Scotland’s programme of ‘priority projects’ announced in 2016.
 Work is also underway at Brodie Castle on a Playful Garden (due to open in autumn) and work is due to begin in the next few weeks on plans to revitalise Newhailes in Musselburgh.